-Farmers continue to experience drought as Spring arrives
+Farmers continue to experience drought as spring arrives

 GARDEN PLAIN, Kan.
 (KSNW) — As the seasons change, so do the crops.
 One Garden Plain farmer said the recent moisture is helping his 1,500 acres of winter wheat, but not all farmers are seeing growth during the lingering drought.

-“Our wheat in south central Kansas looks pretty decent right now,” said Garden Plain Farmer Martin Kerschen.
+“Our wheat in south central Kansas looks pretty decent right now,” said Martin Kerschen, Garden Plain farmer.

 Kerschen said the recent warmer weather and some moisture have helped his winter wheat green up.